 Pro tip: During American football season, Miami Dolphins games often take center screen.

 Settle in at Baha Mar

 If you want some serious R&R, Schooner Cays on Eleuthera is the place to go.
-Consisting of several long sandbanks and beaches, there are plenty of opportunities to escape the tourists and find your own slice of heaven.
+Consisting of several long beaches, there are plenty of opportunities to escape the tourists and find your own slice of heaven.
 You’ll need to take a boat tour to get here, but after you arrive it will feel like you’ve left the world behind and found a true deserted island paradise.

 Pro tip: Bring a picnic lunch, or choose the “Adam and Eve” package, where a private lunch is set up for you on a secluded cove.